 Despite our efforts to protect our proprietary rights, unauthorized parties may attempt to copy aspects of our products and services or to obtain and use information that we regard as proprietary.
 The laws of many countries do not protect our proprietary rights to as great an extent as do the laws of the United States.
 Litigation may be necessary in the future to enforce our intellectual property rights, to protect our trade secrets, to determine the validity and scope of the proprietary rights of others or to defend against claims of infringement or invalidity.
-In September 2000, we filed suit in federal court in Massachusetts against Digital Island, Inc. for infringing one of our licensed patents and patents issued to InterVu.
-Digital Island subsequently filed a patent infringing suit against us in California.
-This litigation, as well as any future disputes, could result in substantial costs and diversion of resources and could have a material adverse effect on our business, operating results and financial condition.
+Any such resulting litigation could result in substantial costs and diversion of resources and could have a material adverse effect on our business, operating results and financial condition.
 There can be no assurance that our means of protecting our proprietary rights will be adequate or that our competitors will not independently develop similar technology.
 Any failure by us to meaningfully protect our property could have a material adverse effect on our business, operating results and financial condition.